 I’m a picky girl, and the hunt for the perfect novel is a struggle for me.
 I swoon for satire, dark fiction, and short story collections.
 Paula Bomer’s Inside Madeleine, Bret Easton Ellis’ American Psycho, Tom Perrotta’s Little Children, Tawni O’Dell’s Back Roads.
-Alissa Nutting is a recent favorite of mine.
+I’m a big fan of Alissa Nutting.
 Also, anything featured on Emily Books—those reads are right up my alley.

 50% of my book shelf is non-fiction (the way it should be, people!).
 Patti Smith’s Just Kids, The Diving Bell and the Butterfly, Please Kill Me: The Uncensored Oral History of Punk, Susan Sontag’s On Photography, Diablo Cody’s Candy Girl: A Year in the Life of an Unlikely Stripper.

 On a more personal note…

 What are you into?

 Kindness.
 Common Sense.
 Education of all kinds.
 Autism Awareness.
 Secular parenting.
 Comedy.
 Rock music.
 Films.
 Documentaries.
 NFL football.
 I love encouraging my kids to “stay weird.”
 And I love fashion, but I don’t have the funds (or the body) to fully indulge in it.

 What are you not into?